DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 # SCIM Configuration

-## Enable the SCIM ConsoleTheme
+## Enable the SCIM Console Theme

   To access the SCIM Configuration User Interface, you have to change the Admin Console Theme.
+  If you are in the "odm" realm, you need to go back to the "master" realm before to do:
-  - Select the "Realm settings" Tab
+  - Select the "Realm settings" Menu
+  - Select the "Themes" Tab
   - Select "scim" for the "Admin console theme"
   - Click the "Save" button => the "Realm sucessfully updated" message is displayed
   - Refresh the browser page => a "Page not found..." message is displayed